fatihemre/database-schema-diff/README.md

 - 🎯 **Column Type Detection** - Displays column names and their precise data types
 - 🔄 **Synchronized Navigation** - Expand a schema on one side, and the same schema opens on the other side
 - 🌐 **Cross-Database Compare** - Compare PostgreSQL to MySQL, or any supported combination!
+- 🌍 **Multi-Language Support** - Available in English and Turkish (easily extensible to other languages)
 - 📱 **Responsive Design** - Works on desktop, tablet, and mobile devices
 - 🎨 **Modern UI** - Clean interface built with UIKit framework
 - ⚡ **Fast & Lightweight** - No heavy dependencies, just vanilla PHP and JavaScript